nf-core/rnafusion/README.md

 ## Credits

-nf-core/rnafusion was originally written by Martin Proks, @praveenraj2018, on the basis of work from Rickard Hammar&eacute;n.
+nf-core/rnafusion was originally written by Martin Proks, @praveenraj2018, on the basis of work from Rickard Hammarén.

 We thank the following people for their extensive assistance in the development of this pipeline: